Martin Truex Jr.: 2006–2008: Dale Earnhardt, Inc.

 In 2006, Truex moved to the No. 1 DEI Chevy full-time in the Nextel Cup Series.
 He had two top-five finishes and finished nineteenth in points.
 Truex got his first win of the 2007 season in the NASCAR Nextel All-Star Open, securing a spot in the 2007 Nextel All-Star Challenge, where he finished tenth.

 A few weeks later, he won the Autism Speaks 400, scoring his first Sprint Cup Series win with an interval of seven seconds between pole-sitter Ryan Newman and himself, even though he led over half of the race—216 of the 400 laps.

 This victory led to a jump in overall points, advancing him to thirteenth, followed by a 3rd-place finish at Pocono Raceway and a second-place finish at Michigan.
 With a fifteenth-place finish in the Chevy Rock and Roll 400, Truex clinched a spot in his first Chase for the Sprint Cup and finished eleventh in points at season's end.
 He did not go to victory lane in 2008, but he did have eleven top-tens and finished fifteenth in the final points standings.

-2009: Earnhardt Ganassi Racing
+2009: Earnhardt-Ganassi Racing

 At the beginning of the 2009 season, Dale Earnhardt, Inc. merged into Chip Ganassi Racing and was renamed Earnhardt-Ganassi Racing with Felix Sabates.
 The move was in effect a closing of DEI, and Truex's No. 1 moved to Ganassi to replace the defunct No. 41 of Reed Sorenson.
 Truex began the year by winning the pole for the Daytona 500.
 Later in the season, Truex had claimed two more pole positions at Atlanta and Phoenix, following his first pole since 2007 at Texas.

-2009 would be Truex Jr.'s lone season with Earnhardt Ganassi Racing, as he departed following the season and was replaced by Jamie McMurray.
+2009 would be Truex's lone season with Earnhardt-Ganassi Racing, as he departed following the season and was replaced by Jamie McMurray.